What is a typical day like?

 If you wish to meet with a specific member of staff we are very happy to accommodate this.
 Please contact the member of staff via email or telephone to arrange a mutually agreeable time.
 Please bear in mind that there are times when there may not be a relevant member of staff available for an immediate meeting or phone call unless it is an emergency due to teaching commitments.

 How will I be informed about my child?s progress?

-Staff report predicted levels and behaviour for learning codes at regular intervals through the year.
+Staff report predicted levels and behaviour for learning codes 3 times per year.
 These are available for parents to view electronically at the end of each term.
 All year groups also have at least one parents’ evening a year where you can meet with your child’s subject teachers.
-As parents, you will also have access to Class Charts which is a program staff can use to record behaviour points, praise, detentions, homework and attendance.
+As parents, you will also have access to the Arbor app which is a program staff can use to record behaviour points, praise, detentions, homework and attendance.
 Staff may also contact you via telephone or email should they have specific concerns or praise they want to share with you.

 What happens if my child receives a detention?

 Detentions can be given for poor behaviour, failure to hand in homework, failure to complete classwork, not following instructions, truanting lessons or lateness.
 Detentions may be set at break, lunch or after school.
 For detentions of 15 minutes or less we will not inform you in advance.
 For longer detentions you will have at least 24 hours’ notice.
-Detentions will be logged on Class Charts.
+Detentions will be logged on the Arbor app.
 Failure to attend a detention may result in a longer one or an escalated sanction.

 What equipment will my child need?

 All students are expected to have a pencil case containing at least two blue or black pens, a pencil, a rubber and a ruler.
 Other pieces of equipment which would be beneficial are a calculator, highlighters and a glue stick.
 Students will also be responsible for remembering to bring in the correct exercise books for their subjects each day as well as their PE kit and any ingredients they may need for catering.

 What is enrichment?